rgnespolo/projects/index.md

 <hr>

 ### Turbulence & harmful movement detection during phacoemulsification cataract procedures
+Part of the following paper:
+<a href="https://doi.org/10.1001/jamaophthalmol.2021.5742">Evaluation of Artificial Intelligence–Based Intraoperative Guidance Tools for Phacoemulsification Cataract Surgery</a>
-Presented at the 2021 ARVO Imaging in The Eye
+Also presented at the 2021 ARVO Imaging in The Eye
 <br>
 <a href="https://iovs.arvojournals.org/article.aspx?articleid=2776698">Abstract here</a>
 <br>